-The orphanage is a home for 22 orphan’s and a school for 100 children from the nearby village.
-We have eight Kenyan assistants who look after the children and also work as our teachers or as carer’s.
-The initial association founded the home on their own initiative in 2010 and with the only sponsor on site is being a hospital – who provide food once the week for the orphans.
-The parents of the children who attend our school are living in the local village in poverty and pay low school fees to the association. and in return the kids get breakfast and lunch at school as well as an education.
+The orphanage is a home for 12 orphans and a school for 150 children from the nearby village.
+More than 20 young adults already changed from the orphanage to a boarding school (Secondary school or Polytechnic).
+We have eight Kenyan assistants who look after the children and also work as our teachers or as carers.
+The initial association founded the home on their own initiative in 2010.
+The the only sponsor on site is a hospital which provides food for the orphans once a week.
+The parents of the children who attend our school live in the local village in poverty and pay low school fees to the association.
+In return the children get breakfast and lunch at school as well as an education.
 The home and school receives no state support.

 Providing an education and support for self-help as the key to success: these are our first principles.

-In addition to the orphanage, since July 2020 we now provide support to single mothers in the nearby village.
-We have founded a new self-help-group: “Likoni Women Hope & Eco“.
+In addition to the orphanage, we now provide support to single mothers in the nearby village since July 2020.
+We founded a new self-help-group: “Likoni Women Hope & Eco“.
 The aim of the group is “to generate an own regularly income to escape the cycle of poverty”.
 Additionally, the women from the group organise beach clean-up events and promote recycling to protect the environment.

-If you have any questions, please do not hesitate to contact us – we look forward with pleasure in answering your questions!
+If you have any questions, please do not hesitate to contact us – we look forward with pleasure to answering your questions!